Minimal families of curves on surfaces: Classification of minimal families of Del Pezzo pairs

-A degree nine Del Pezzo pair is the one-, two- or three-uple embedding of the projective plane.
-The two-uple embedding of a quadric surface is a degree eight Del Pezzo pair.
-The minimal family of lines on the quadric surfaces are indeed two-uple embedded as T2 families on the degree eight Del Pezzo pairs.
+A degree 9 Del Pezzo pair is the 1-, 2- or 3-uple embedding of the projective plane.
+The 2-uple embedding of a quadric surface is a degree 8 Del Pezzo pair.
+The minimal family of lines on the quadric surfaces are indeed 2-uple embedded as T2 families on the degree 8 Del Pezzo pairs.

-A degree seven Del Pezzo pair is defined by the blow up of the plane in two points.
-There are only two different Weyl equivalence classes.
-Either the two points, which are blown up, are infinitely near or two distinct points in the plane.
-The resulting degree seven Del Pezzo has a Picard group generated by the two exceptional curves and the pullback of the hyperplane sections.
-If the points were infinitely near then the difference (or the negative of the difference) of these exceptional curves is an effective minus two class.
-If not then there are no effective minus two classes.
-The minus two classes form a root system of Dynkin type $A1$ and the effective minus two classes form a root subsystem of this root system.
+A degree 7 Del Pezzo pair is defined by the blow up of the plane in 2 points.
+There are only 2 different Weyl equivalence classes.
+Either the 2 points, which are blown up, are infinitely near or 2 distinct points in the plane.
+The resulting degree 7 Del Pezzo has a Picard group generated by the 2 exceptional curves and the pullback of the hyperplane sections.
+If the points were infinitely near then the difference (or the negative of the difference) of these exceptional curves is an effective $(-2)$-class.
+If not then there are no effective $(-2)$-classes.
+The $(-2)$-classes form a root system of Dynkin type $A1$ and the effective $(-2)$-classes form a root subsystem of this root system.
 The infinitely near case correspond to a $A1$ root system and the other case to the empty root system $A0$.
 A T2 family is defined by the pullback of lines in the plane through a point which was blown up.
-In case of $A0$ there are two families and only one otherwise.
+In case of $A0$ there are 2 families and only 1 otherwise.

-Essentially the same method is used for finding T2 families on the lower degree Del Pezzo surfaces (see Example~\ref{ex:f3_T2Fam}).
+Essentially the same method is used for finding T2 families on the lower degree Del Pezzo surfaces (see \EXM{f3_T2}).
+See \EXM{f3_T3}, \EXM{f3_T4} and \EXM{f3_T5} for the classification of the remaining families.